Ivan Fisher: Career

 Fisher defended Alberto Vilar, an investor and billionaire philanthropist, who was head of the asset management firm Amerindo Investment Advisors, against securities fraud charges brought by the U.S. Attorney's Office in the Southern District of New York.
 Fisher is also counsel to Haji Bashir Noorzai, whose prosecution and subsequent conviction by the U.S. government raised significant issues involving United States foreign policy.
 In 2009, Fisher represented the General Counsel of a major telecommunications company on charges of stock options backdating.

 Fisher has frequently been profiled in major publications such as Time magazine, The New York Times, The National Law Journal and the New York Law Journal.
 He lectures frequently at leading universities including Yale Law School and Columbia Law School on criminal defense and is widely known as an expert on cross examination.
 He is regularly called on to give legal commentary on national television.

 In 2012, Fisher was suspended from New York federal courts for breach of fiduciary responsibility to a client.
 On March 14, 2013, the grievance committee of the United States District Court in Manhattan barred Fisher from practicing before that court, based on the committee's finding that Fisher had improperly kept money from a client that Fisher was supposed to use to repay a third party.
-He can still practice in the State of New York.
+As of March 2013, he could still practice in the State of New York.

+On July 9, 2015, Fisher was suspended from the practice of law, and had not renewed his license as of August 2024, according to the New York State Unified Court System website.